dringel/Synthetic-Experts/README.md

 IMPORTANT: At the time of writing this description, Huggingface's pipeline did not support multi-label classifiers.

+### Demo Datasets
+Demo datasets are available in the `Data` folder.
+The texts in these datasets are based on real Tweets that were rewritten by an AI.
+I call these data ***Synthetic Twins***.

+>***Synthetic Twins*** correspond semantically in idea and meaning to original texts.
+However, wording, people, places, firms, brands, and products were changed by an AI.
+As such, ***Synthetic Twins*** mitigate, to some extent, possible privacy, and copyright concerns.
+If you'd like to learn more about ***Synthetic Twins***, another generative AI project by Daniel Ringel, then please get in touch! dmr@unc.edu

+You can ***create your own Synthetic Twins of texts*** with this Python notebook: `SyntheticExperts_Create_Synthetic_Twins_of_Texts.ipynb`, available as BETA version (still being tested) in this repo.

 ### Citation
 Please cite the following reference if you use this model:
 ```